ehtick/OpenConstructionEstimate-DDC-CWICR/README.md

 ### Consulting & Training

-We work with construction, engineering, and technology firms to implement open data principles — workshops, strategic consulting, prototype development, and ETL pipeline integration.
+We work with leading construction, engineering, consulting agencies, and technology firms around the world to help them implement open data principles, automate CAD/BIM processing, and build robust ETL pipelines.
+We actively support organizations seeking practical solutions for digital transformation and interoperability, focusing on data quality and classification challenges while driving the adoption of open and automated workflows.

+If you would like to test this solution with your own data or are interested in adapting the workflow to real project tasks, feel free to contact us.
+Our team delivers hands-on workshops, provides strategic consulting, and develops prototypes tailored to real project processes.

 <a href="mailto:info@datadrivenconstruction.io">
   <img src="https://img.shields.io/badge/📧_Contact_Us-info@datadrivenconstruction.io-2563eb?style=for-the-badge" alt="Contact">